DimiBibikau/rsschool-cv/cv.md

 ## Work experience:
 ### ‘New Site’ web studio (Bitrix24 CRM)
-I worked as a content manager at ‘New Site’ web studio for three years while at the university for my Bachelor’s degree (2010 - 2013).
-This job taught me to have a keen eye for detail and to always familiarise myself with the specific field of work.
+I worked as a content manager at ‘New Site’ web design studio for three years (2010 - 2013) when I was a student.
+This job taught me to have a keen eye for detail and to always familiarise myself with the specifics of the work.
 This was one of several moments over my professional and academic career, that I was interacting with the ICT world and I found great pleasure in having this experience.
-Despite clear weekly goals, being a student at the time I had to multitask and effectively set my own priorities while working there.
+Being a student at the time I had to multitask and effectively set my own priorities while working there.

 ### Minsk urban platform
 I founded this organisation around the time I finished my BA, in 2014, performing the roles of project manager, urban planning, and design coordinator.